eldarsaraj/crt-assessment/_sources/Sections/Intro.md

 **Does taking a critical thinking course increase students' thinking skills?**
 ```

-The following report is a result of this two-semester long project.
+As a philosopher and a professor of critical thinking, **I am personally invested** in finding an asnwer to this question.
+It is not just a academic matter - it cuts straight to my professional identity, and influences how I approach my work.
+I am sure other professors (and philosophers) feel the same.

+The following report is a result of a two-semester long project.
+I ran it as a side-activity, partly driven by my responsibility as a member of the assessment sub-committee within the Academic Literacy and Linguistics department (where I collaborated with Danesh Singh), and partly by my genuine interest in finding out if what I do on a daily basis has any effect on the people we serve: the students.